 - Perspectives to illuminate persistent patterns and negative feelings

 - Real strategies for enacting positive change

 - Effective and proven techniques along with practical guidance

 Do you accept insurance?

 I do not accept insurance.
-All sessions are $100-$140 depending on income and are 45 minutes in length.
+All sessions are $120-$140 depending on income and are 45 minutes in length.
 I am open to discussing sliding fee appointments if needed.
 I decided not to work directly with insurance companies for several reasons.
 The first is that they require me to give you a mental disorder diagnosis.
 Many people that I work with would just like new skills or some different strategies to try at home or work, they do not necessarily have a diagnosis.
 Secondly, many insurance companies put restrictions on what types of services they will cover.
 For example, many insurance companies do not cover marriage counseling or family counseling, nor do they cover any eating disorders or emotional eating diagnoses.
 The third reason is that I want you to be actively involved in determining what type of care you are receiving.
 With insurance, many of your choices and my treatment options are limited.
 The fourth and most important reason for my not taking insurance is that it jeopardizes your confidentiality.
-If I submit a bill to the insurance companies on your behalf, your confidential information your claim may have access to your records and anyone who has a legitimate reason to access the medical database, such as is processed by the insurance company and then stored in a database.
+If I submit a bill to the insurance companies on your behalf, your confidential information on your claim may be seen by anyne that may have access to your records and anyone who has a legitimate reason to access the medical database, such as is processed by the insurance company and then stored in a database.
 Anyone who is involved in the processing or handling of insurance companies and future employers, can view your confidential records.
 For all of these reasons, I've decided that I would rather provide care to you at rates that are comparable to your insurance company's negotiated prices instead of accepting insurance directly.

 Is therapy confidential?

 In general, the law protects the confidentiality of all communications between a client and psychotherapist.
 No information is disclosed without prior written permission from the client.